sebastian-software/effective-eslint-config-legacy/readme.md

 This all is offered by just one dependency and one `extends` and allow flexible customization via `rules`.

+## Installation

+- `npm install -D @effective/eslint-config`
+- `npm install -D eslint prettier typescript`

+Note: As this is based on the TypeScript parser it even requires the TypeScript installation in JS-only projects.
+This typically prepares the ground for a step-by-step migration to TypeScript and generally the rules in TypeScript are more advanced than their "native" ESLint counterparts.

 ## Usage

 [ESLint supports our scoped packages](https://eslint.org/docs/developer-guide/shareable-configs#npm-scoped-modules) by just extending from the scope like so: